tgk/tgk.github.com/_posts/2013-02-07-parsing-packets-erlang-style-using-core-logic.markdown

 # {{page.title}}

 Attending the [Zurich Erlang User Group](http://www.meetup.com/Zurich-Erlang-User-Group/) meetup yesterday, I was struck by how easy it is to parse packets of data in Erlang using the `<<...>>` construct.
-Here is a nice example which parses a size, using that size to parse a chunk of data:
+Here is a nice example which parses a size, and then uses that size to parse a chunk of data:

 {% highlight erl %}
 <<Size:4/binary,C:Size,_Rest>> = Data.